patattzel/fizzy-cloudron/README.md

 You'll be able to access the app in development at http://development-tenant.fizzy.localhost:3006

-### Tests

-For testing OpenAI API requests, we use [VCR](https://github.com/vcr/vcr).
-If you want to test AI features exercising the API, you need to place the `config/credentials/test.key` that you can get from 1Password in "Fizzy - test.key".
-Then, when running tests that use Open AI API, you must either set the env variable VCR_RECORD=1 or to add `vcr_record!` to the test.
-See `VcrTestHelper`.

 ## Running tests

 For fast feedback loops, unit tests can be run with: